neondatabase/neon/docs/rfcs/040-Endpoint-Persistent-Unlogged-Files-Storage.md

    - Shared EBS volumes are a no-go, as you'd have to schedule the endpoint with users of the same EBS volumes
    - EBS storage costs are very high
-- S3 bucket/endpoint is unfeasible
+- S3 bucket per endpoint is unfeasible
-   - AWS limits are much lower than 100s of 1000s of buckets /account
+   - AWS limits are much lower than 100s of 1000s of buckets per AWS account.
    - Credentials limited to prefix has same issues as signed URL.
+   - Allocating service accounts takes time (100s of ms), and service accounts are a limited resource, too; so they're not a good candidate to allocate on a per-endpoint basis.
 - Volumes bound by hypervisor are unlikely
    - This requires significant investment and increased software on the hypervisor.
    - It is unclear if we can attach volumes after boot, i.e. for pooled instances.

+### Put the files into a table

+Benefits:

+ + Mostly already available in PostgreSQL

+Demerits:

+ - Uses WAL
+   - Can't be used after shutdown checkpoint
+   - Needs a RW endpoint, and table & catalog access to write to this data
+ - Gets hit with DB size limitations
+ - Depending on user acces:
+   - Inaccessible:
+     The user doesn't have control over database size caused by these systems.
+   - Accessible:
+     The user can corrupt these files and cause the system to crash while user-corrupted files are present, thus increasing on-call overhead.

 ## Definition of Done (if relevant)